 We invite youth researchers to contribute scientific articles and book reviews.
-Submission of original articles is open to all active youth researchers, irrespective of discipline and institutional allocation.
+Submission of original articles is open to all active youth researchers working in the social sciences and related areas.
 We may occasionally publish articles that have been previously published in other languages.
 In such cases, the articles go through the standard review process, and are required to be reworked.

 To meet the criteria of YOUNG, the manuscript is required to have relevance for youth research field and engage in youth research literature.
 The manuscripts are expected to present a clear argument and have originality and value for the scientific discussion.
 Empirical contributions are expected to be methodologically rigorous.

 SAGE is committed to upholding the integrity of the academic record.
 We encourage authors to refer to the Committee on Publication Ethics’ International Standards for Authors and view the Publication Ethics page on the SAGE Author Gateway

 Guidelines for submissions